Information Leakage Detection through Approximate Bayes-optimal Prediction

 \subsection{Results: Detection Accuracy}

-We analyze the performance of various \ac{ILD} approaches based on class imbalance and time delay factors.
-We consider OpenSSL systems with short time delays ($\leq 25$ $\mu$-seconds) with complex \ac{IL} and larger time delays ($\geq 25$ $\mu$-seconds), where detection is more straightforward.
-Additionally, we consider the class imbalance in the system dataset ($r \in \{0.1, 0.3, 0.5\}$).
-We present the mean detection accuracy with \ac{SE} for each method across different \ildds, using a rejection threshold $5$ on $\holm$, as shown in \Cref{fig:ild_overall}.
-For a detailed analysis of \ac{ILD} approaches' generalization capability with respect to \ac{LAS} or time delay, see \ref{asec:generalization:ild}.
+We evaluate the performance of various \ac{ILD} approaches across different class imbalance levels ($r \in \set{0.1, 0.3, 0.5}$) and time delays.
+Our analysis distinguishes between OpenSSL systems with short ($\leq 25$ $\mu$-seconds) and long ($\geq 25$ $\mu$-seconds) delays, reflecting complex and straightforward \ac{IL} cases, respectively. \Cref{fig:ild_overall} shows the mean detection accuracy and \ac{SE} across \ildds using a rejection threshold of $5$ on $\holm$.
+For generalization results across varying \ac{LAS} or time delays, see \ref{asec:generalization:ild}.